 Although Piazza Navona’s popularity tends to overshadow the immediate vicinity there is much to be seen and had.

 The French church of San Luigi dei Francesi contains some wonderful paintings (incl.
-3 by Caravaggio), then there’s Sant’ Andrea della Valle.
+3 by the famous Caravaggio), then there’s Sant’ Andrea della Valle.
 Two Popes are buried here.

 The church features in the first scene of the Opera Tosca.
 The dome is the second largest in Rome after St. Peter’s.
 Santi’Ivo alla Sapienza is a must for its exuberant architecture.